-Rental property insurance throughout Michigan, with offices in Jenison, Sparta, Holland and Byron Center.
+Rental property insurance throughout Michigan, with offices in Jenison, Sparta, Holland, Byron Center and Martin.

 Don’t be fooled, just because your tenant has rental insurance doesn’t mean that you—the owner—are protected.
 Rental property insurance is specially designed to cover the risks faced when you rent your property to others.